puruhirave/MultiThreading-Demos/README.md

 ## Multi-threaded Traffic Signal
 TrafficSignal_2: This program is implemented by using multiple SIGNAL threads, so that every thread is numbered with dedicated SIGNAL ID and one condition variable as 'signalExpired' and one more variable 'curr_green_signal' which is increamented at every SIGNAL expiry.

-Every SIGNAL thread has given 'signalId' which is checked against 'curr_green_signal' after expiry.
+Every SIGNAL thread will check there own 'SIGNAL ID' with 'curr_green_signal' variable on SIGNAL expiry.
 The main thread will act as SIGNAL Timer.